Foebry/Syntra/frontend/designs/README.md

-All code is online on Surge.com</br>
+All code is online on Surge</br>
-To view the static website, simply go to sander-<design-name>.surge.com </br>
+To view the static website, simply go to sander-<design-name>.surge.sh </br>
 for example: visiting the Sporza design go to sander-sporza.surge.com